 Acquired Immunodeficiency Syndrome

-AIDS is caused by infection with HIV, which reduces the numbers of CD4 T-cells.
-This is covered in detail in the infectious disease section.
+AIDS is caused by infection with HIV, which reduces the number of CD4 T-cells.
+This is covered in detail in the HIV section here.